Iconic Cantonese spot w/ top-tier congee & soup dumplings. Slurp-worthy wonton noodles & must-try beef chow ho fun.

-Customers overwhelmingly praise the authentic Cantonese dishes, with particular acclaim for the wonton noodle soup and congee.
-While some note slightly higher prices, the quality justifies the cost.
+Customers overwhelmingly praise the authentic Cantonese cuisine, with many highlighting the congee and wonton noodle soup as exceptional.
+Despite some noting slightly higher prices, the food quality and nostalgic flavors garner strong positive feedback.

 Important Note